Ellestir/AutoREBA/README.md

 - Additional dependencies are specified in the respective directory of the component.

 ## Installation and Usage:
-Klone das Repository auf deinen lokalen Computer: `git clone https://github.com/"DeinBenutzername"/AutoREBA`
+Clone the repository to your local computer: `git clone https://github.com/"DeinBenutzername"/AutoREBA`

 Open the Unity project and navigate to the relevant scene.
 Start the scene, adjust the limb positions, and observe how the score changes in the output.